amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

   * Z [list] Model for Z, choose exactly one of the following: (1) `"Z: z1`", or (2) `"Z: z2`" (see below)

 Here, an `"X`" is defined by a `"Y`" and a `"Z`".
 The `"Y`" is a string parameter but the `"Z`" is given by a model (which will require its own set of parameters).
-The optoins for `"Z`" will then be described:
+The options for `"Z`" will then be described:

  * `"Z: z1`" applies model z1.
 Requires `"z1a`" [string]